liwen0601/IQoSAofSDN/network/README.txt

 4. Copy "config_L4.ini" or "config_L5.ini" to "config.ini".
 You can modify the content based on the format.
 (Do not copy the comments)
 5. Then start the Mininet with network topo and controller: sudo ./start.sh
-6. If this is the first time you start Mininet, set openvswitch manager: s1 ovs-vsctl set-manager "ptcp:6640"
-   Then restart Mininet
 6. xterm h1 h2
    TCP bandwidth testing
    h1: ./server TCP 5001